QwikDev/qwik/src/server/api.md

 //
 // @alpha (undocumented)
 export const QwikLoader: FunctionComponent<QwikLoaderProps>;

+// Warning: (ae-forgotten-export) The symbol "QwikPrefetchProps" needs to be exported by the entry point index.d.ts
+//
+// @alpha (undocumented)
+export const QwikPrefetch: FunctionComponent<QwikPrefetchProps>;

 // Warning: (ae-forgotten-export) The symbol "QwikProtocolProps" needs to be exported by the entry point index.d.ts
 //